JRGInc/2019-Water-Meter/README.md

 		/12--overlaid
 		/13--train_sifted
 			# Directories /d0 to /d5
+			# (representing 6 digit positions in the digit window)
 		/14--train_selected
 			# Directories /d0 to /d5 each containing directories /0 to /29
+			# (representing 30 classes of each digit position)
 		/15--train
 		/16--valid
 		/17--test_sifted
-			# Directories /d0 to /d5
+			# Directories /d0 to /d5 (representing 6 digit positions in the digit window)
+			# (representing 6 digit positions in the digit window)
 		/18--test_selected
 			# Directories /d0 to /d5 each containing directories /0 to /29
+			# (representing 30 classes of each digit position)
 		/19--test
 		/20--test_errors
 			# Directories /0 to /29 each containing directories /0 to /29
+			# (representing 30 classes each with 30 classes where images were misclassified)
 	/latest
 	/results
 	/transmit